AmeliaYeah/AmeliaYeah/README.md

-# Hello, I do not exist.
+# Hi :3
-Hi, I'm Amelia.
+I'm Amelia.
 I sometimes like to develop things.
-&nbsp;
+I'm not a skinwalker.

 # Information about me (for parasocial people)
 ### General Information